-Nautical charts are special purpose maps specifically designed to meet the requirements of marine navigation, showing amongst other things depths, nature of the seabed, elevations, configuration and characteristics of the coast, dangers, and aids to navigation.
+Nautical charts are special purpose maps specifically designed to meet the requirements of marine navigation, showing amongst other things depths, nature of the seabed, elevations, configuration and characteristics of the coast, dangers, routes, maritime limits, and aids to navigation.

-Nautical charts provide a graphical representation of relevant information to mariners for executing safe navigation.
+Nautical charts provide a graphical representation of relevant information to mariners for planning and executing safe navigation.